 - Bound book scanning will cost a little bit more than unbound book scanning

 Choosing the right book scanning method

 With these two book scanning methods, you are given complete control over how your book is scanned and dealt with at the Pearl Scan scanning bureau.
 If you don’t mind your book being taken apart to be scanned then unbound book scanning will be the most effective, cost saving option for you.
 If your book holds more value, whether in terms of real value or just sentimentally, bound book scanning is the method you should choose.
 It only adds a small extra cost but gives your book the necessary protection.

-Here at Pearl Scan, we offer a tailor-made book scanning service giving you the choice of scanning method and scanning format to ensure you receive a service you are completely happy with.
-If you would like some more information about the books scanning service we offer, browse our website and blogs or get in touch today, we'd love to hear from you.
-For a free, no obligation, quote for your book scanning project, complete our online form by following the relevant links below.
+Here at Pearl Scan, we offer a tailor-made book scanning services giving you the choice of a scanning method and a scanning format to ensure you receive a service you are completely happy with.
+If you would like some more information about the books scanning service we offer, browse our website and blogs or get in touch today, we’d love to hear from you.
+For a free, no obligation, quote for your book scanning project, complete our online Contact Us Form.